zincsearch/zincsearch-docs/docs/ZincObserve/index.md

 # Welcome to ZincObserve

-ZincObserve is a search engine built specifically for log search and analytics.
-You can use it to search and analyze terabytes of logs.
+ZincObserve is a search engine built specifically for log search & analytics.
+One can use it to search & analyze terabytes of logs.

 ## Features:
 1. Best in class GUI.
-1. Single binary for installation and running.
+1. Single binary for installation & running.
 Binaries available under [releases](https://github.com/zinclabs/zinc/releases) for multiple platforms.
 1. SQL for sophisticated queries, no need to learn yet another query language.
 1. Embedded scripting functions for ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.
 1. Dynamic Schema